jrhuerga/mule-flex-data-masking/README.md

 1. Make a call to the API using postman.
 It will return a JSON body but with the field you have selected being masked with characters like "######"

 ## Known issues
 The file _definition.yaml_ contain wrong information for the properties category, providedCharacteristics, requiredCharacteristics and violationCategory.
 This should be fixed to allow the API Manager to clasify better this policy.
+Also the masking algorithm is very simplistic, as it does not act on nested attributes.
+Also the masking should include some initial characters of the original attributes.